HaldarSayan18/Jarvis-AI/README.md

-# Jarvis-AI
+# Project Title : Jarvis AI
-"Jarvis-AI" is like Google voice search.
-It is basically based on python programming.
-We can give command to the system and according to that commnd AI will generate the output.
+I have made an AI using Python programming language.
+It is a personal project.
+I have attached the inbuilt google voice here.
+The function of the project is, if the user gives command to open any app then the AI will redirect to the app screen.